Bird Chewing Feathers

 Bird Chewing Feathers - Add full spectrum lighting

 Fifth, you should give your bird a full spectrum light.
 This will do wonders for his feathers and his skin, give him a natural source of vitamin D3, and make him happier and more active because he will be able to see better because birds see in the UV range.

 The location of your cage can also contribute to feather damaging behaviors.
 Having the cage near a doorway where the bird cannot see you approaching can cause your bird to become startled.
 The same problem can occur if the cage is near a window.
 Animals outside, such as squirrels, feral cats, dogs, hawks, owls, and other predators can be very unnerving for birds.

-Visit our Discount Parrot Supply Store for bird chewing feathers solutions.
+Visit our Discount Parrot Training Page for bird chewing feathers solutions.